Sanit22/ecom_model/README.md

 * Some feature pairs like 'HomePage', 'HomePage_Duration' showed a high correlation.

 ## Feature engineering
 Column pairs like 'HomePage' and 'HomePage_Duration' showed a high correlation, which is somewhat obvious.
-To avoid multi-collinearity, they were combined into a new feature like 'HomePage_comb' calculated as 'HomePage' * 'HomePage_Duration'.
+To avoid multi-collinearity, they were combined into a new feature like 'HomePage_comb' calculated as 'HomePage' multiplied by 'HomePage_Duration'.

 ## Data Preprocessing
 The following preprocessing steps were applied: